-- Fixed annual base salary;

-- Annual bonus plan;

-- Long-term incentive plan; and
+- Fixed annual base salary; - Variable Short-term incentive plan ("STI") Annual cash bonus plan; - Variable Long-term incentive plan ("LTI") performance share units; and - Benefits

-- Pension and fringe benefits

-Mr. Remon Vos, the Chief Executive Officer, has a substantial shareholding in the Company meaning there is already a clear and direct link between his reward and the Company's performance.
-Therefore, there are elements of the Remuneration Policy in which Mr. Remon Vos will not participate for the first financial year ending after the IPO (i.e., financial year 2021).
-The remuneration arrangements for Mr. Remon Vos will be kept under review by the Non-Executive Directors to ensure an appropriate balance is struck between his role as a CEO and as a founder shareholder.
+Mr. Remon Vos, the Chief Executive Officer ("CEO"), has a substantial shareholding in the Company meaning there is already a clear and direct link between his reward and the Company's performance.
+Therefore, there are elements of the Remuneration Policy in which Mr. Remon Vos [will not be participating in and consequently] will not be entitled to receive a pay-out.
+These elements relate to the Annual bonus plan and the Long-term incentive plan.
+The remuneration elements of Mr. Remon Vos are under regular review by the Non-Executive Directors to ensure an appropriate balance is struck between his role as a CEO and as a founder shareholder.

-In line with the principle to ensure that the Remuneration Policy is flexible, the Non-Executive Directors retain the ability to apply the Remuneration Policy to all Executive Directors including the current CEO, the CFO and any new joiners.
+In line with the principle to ensure that the Remuneration Policy is flexible, the Non-Executive Directors retain the ability to apply the Remuneration Policy to all Executive Directors including the CEO, the CFO and any new joiners.
 This ensures the remuneration framework remains suitable for recruitment and succession planning purposes.